-At MIL, we take pride in leveraging a proprietary R&D methodology called MedInSynC® to drive product creation.
+MIL leverages a proprietary R&D methodology called MedInSynC® to drive product creation.
 This process is run on a digital platform and allows for collaboration between our internal teams and external parties.
 This engagement pervades all phases of the product development lifecycle, from the new idea evaluation, through product design, feasibility analysis and validation and finally to product implementation.
-Utilising this process, MIL launched a number of new Products during the year.
+Utilising this process, MIL launched three new Products during the year (one index-linked and two unit-linked).